Spherically Symmetric, Metrically Static, Isolated Systems in Quasi-Metric Gravity: Abstract

 \section{Abstract}

 Working within the quasi-metric framework (QMF) described elsewhere, we examine the gravitational field exterior respectively interior to a spherically symmetric, isolated body made of perfect fluid.
-By construction the system is ``metrically static'', meaning that its associated gravitational field is static except for the effects of the global cosmic expansion on the spatial geometry.
+By construction, the system is ``metrically static'', meaning that its associated gravitational field is static except for the effects of the global cosmic expansion on the spatial geometry.
 To ensure that the global cosmic expansion will not induce instabilities in the fluid source and thus violating the metrically static condition, the equation of state of the fluid is required to take a particular form (fulfilled for, e.g., an ideal gas).

 We set up dynamical equations for the gravitational field and give an exact solution for the exterior part.
-Furthermore we find equations of motion applying to inertial test particles moving in the exterior gravitational field.
+Furthermore, we find equations of motion to be applied to inertial test particles moving in the exterior gravitational field.
 The metrically static condition implies that the radius of the source increases and that distances between circular orbits increase according to the Hubble law, but such that circle orbit velocities are unaffected.
 This means that the dynamically measured mass of the source increases linearly with cosmic scale.
 We show that, if this model of an expanding gravitational field is taken to represent the gravitational field of the solar system, this has no serious consequences for observational aspects of planetary motion.
-On the contrary some observational facts of the Earth-Moon system are naturally explained within the QMF.
+On the contrary, some observational facts of the Earth-Moon system are naturally explained within the QMF.
 Finally, the QMF predicts different secular increases for two different gravitational coupling parameters.
 But such secular changes are neither present in the Newtonian limit of the quasi-metric equations of motion nor in the Newtonian limit of the quasi-metric field equations valid inside metrically static sources.
 Thus standard interpretations of space experiments, testing the secular variation of the gravitational ``constant'', are explicitly theory-dependent and do not apply to the QMF.